-- 1. A formal complaint is filed by the Complainant, and the allegations are shared with the Respondent - 2.
+- 1. A formal complaint is filed by the Complainant, and the allegations are shared with the Respondent.
+(A formal complaint is not required unless the prohibited conduct falls under Title IX jurisdiction.) - 2.
 Both parties must consent to the informal process, in writing - 3.
-The complaint is passed to a Title IX Deputy, who contacts the parties to set up the initial meeting, likely via technology.
+The complaint and/or intake notes are passed to a Title IX Deputy, who contacts the parties to set up the initial meeting.
 Parties will be kept separate throughout the meeting. - a.
 Failure to respond within 3 businesses days nullifies the informal process - b.
 Parties may have an advisor present during their meeting, but the Deputy reserves the right to limit their involvement. - 4.
 If an agreement is reached, it will be written by the Deputy and signed by both of the parties at the time of the meeting. - a.
 If a review time is requested, 24 hours will be allowed.
 If the agreement has not been signed by that deadline, the informal resolution is nullified.

 When the Respondent is an employee, a notation will be made in the employee's file maintained by the Office of Human Resources.
-Informal Resolution may not be used if a student was sexually harassed by a university employee.
+Informal Resolution may not be used if a student was sexually harassed under Title IX by a university employee.